Mind, Body & Spirit

 with Kirsten DeLeo & Matt Padwick

-Attending to our own needs and wellbeing can be hard while caring for others.
-This retreat invites family carers and care professionals to take time away, reconnect with themselves and nourish mind, body and spirit.
+As attending to our own needs and wellbeing can be hard while caring for others, this retreat invites family carers and care professionals to take time away, reconnect with themselves and nourish mind, body and spirit.

-Mind, Body and Spirit offers you the space to experience the healing power of mindfulness and self-compassion practices.
+It offers the space to experience the healing power of mindfulness and self-compassion practices.
 The retreat also includes Kum Nye – gentle movement and breathing exercises – suitable for all ages and fitness levels – that restore the body’s natural rhythms and calm the mind.

 Each day will include guided meditations, kum nye (tibetan yoga), short talks & discussions as well as periods of silence to allow you to fully relax into the retreat.